Cebu Business Month 2026

 June 17, 2026

-All 10 finalists pitch before a panel of judges (from government and industry).
+All 12 finalists pitch before a panel of judges from government, industry, and the academic sector.
 Each team gets a 5-minute pitch followed by a 5-minute Q&A. Top 3 per track are selected — these become the 6 Champions who advance to Demo Day.
-Champions are determined at Finals, and awarded the following day at Cebu Business Month (CBM).
+All 12 finalists are recognized at Finals Day; the 6 Champions are awarded the following day at Cebu Business Month (CBM).

 🎯 Finals Day